ari-dasci/OD-AI-SGD/README.md

 ## Literature compiltation
 This repository has an [EXCEL spreadsheet](AI-SDG-2020-literature.xlsx) with all the references used in our study categorized per each SDG, and it corresponds to the previous result number 5.

-We identify two kind of publications:
+We identify two type of publications:

 * Scientific publications (SP).
 * Dissemination publications (DP).